jmcollin78/versatile_thermostat/README.md

 This custom component for Home Assistant is an upgrade and is a complete rewrite of the component "Awesome thermostat" (see [Github](https://github.com/dadge/awesome_thermostat)) with addition of features.

 >![New](https://github.com/jmcollin78/versatile_thermostat/blob/main/images/new-icon.png?raw=true) _*News*_
+> * **Release 5.3**: Added a central boiler control function [#234](https://github.com/jmcollin78/versatile_thermostat/issues/234).
+More information here: [Controlling a central boiler](#controlling-a-central-boiler),
 > * **Release 5.2**: Added a `central_mode` allowing all VTherms to be controlled centrally [#158](https://github.com/jmcollin78/versatile_thermostat/issues/158).
 > * **Release 5.1**: Limitation of the values sent to the valves and the temperature sent to the underlying climate.
 > * **Release 5.0**: Added a central configuration allowing the sharing of attributes that can be shared [#239](https://github.com/jmcollin78/versatile_thermostat/issues/239).
 > * **Release 4.3**: Added an auto-fan mode for the `over_climate` type allowing ventilation to be activated if the temperature difference is significant [#223](https://github.com/jmcollin78/versatile_thermostat/issues/223).
+<details>
+<summary>Others releases</summary>

 > * **Release 4.2**: The calculation of the slope of the temperature curve is now done in °/hour and no longer in °/min [#242](https://github.com/jmcollin78/versatile_thermostat/issues/242).
 Correction of automatic detection of openings by adding smoothing of the temperature curve.
-<details>
-<summary>Others releases</summary>

 > * **Release 4.1**: Added an **Expert** regulation mode in which the user can specify their own auto-regulation parameters instead of using the pre-programmed ones [#194]( https://github.com/jmcollin78/versatile_thermostat/issues/194).
 > * **Release 4.0**: Added the support of **Versatile Thermostat UI Card**.
 See [Versatile Thermostat UI Card](https://github.com/jmcollin78/versatile-thermostat-ui-card).
 Added a **Slow** regulation mode for slow latency heating devices [#168](https://github.com/jmcollin78/versatile_thermostat/issues/168).
 Change the way **the power is calculated** in case of VTherm with multi-underlying equipements [#146](https://github.com/jmcollin78/versatile_thermostat/issues/146).
 Added the support of AC and Heat for VTherm over switch alse [#144](https://github.com/jmcollin78/versatile_thermostat/pull/144)
 > * **Release 3.8**: Added a **self-regulation function** for `over climate` thermostats whose regulation is done by the underlying climate.
 See [Self-regulation](#self-regulation) and [#129](https://github.com/jmcollin78/versatile_thermostat/issues/129).
 Added the possibility of **inverting the command** for an `over switch` thermostat to address installations with pilot wire and diode [#124](https://github.com/jmcollin78/versatile_thermostat/issues/124).